Listen to Nancy Price talking about Digital Asset Management

 Henrik de Gyor: This is Another DAM Podcast about Digital Asset Management.
 I’m Henrik de Gyor.
-Today I’m speaking with Mike Bevans.
+Today I’m speaking with Nancy Price.
+Nancy, how are you?

-Henrik de Gyor: Good.
-Mike, how are you involved with Digital Asset Management?

 Henrik de Gyor: Great.
+Nancy, how are you involved with Digital Asset Management?

-Mike, how does a nonprofit organization focused around education use Digital Asset Management?
+Henrik de Gyor: Nancy, how does is a premier brand for girls use Digital Asset Management?

-Henrik de Gyor: What are the biggest challenges and successes you’ve seen with Digital Asset Management?
+Henrik de Gyor: Nancy, what are the biggest challenges and successes you’ve seen with Digital Asset Management?

-Henrik de Gyor: Right.
-What advice would you like to share with DAM professionals and people aspiring to become DAM professionals?
+Henrik de Gyor: What advice would you like to share with DAM professionals to become DAM professionals?